 On April 8, 1955 Mrs. Clark, Henry Huggins, and Tincy Eggleston were charged in the murder.
 Also charged as the third man at the Clark house during the murder was Jacksboro Highway police character Cecil Green.
 Investigators claimed that Mrs. Clark had promised Eggleston $10,000 to kill her husband before he could write her out of his will.
 She was charged with being an accomplice to murder, which carried the same penalty as murder, the maximum penalty being death in the electric chair.
 Mrs. Clark denied knowing the other three suspects.
-Her attorney said Mary Clark played bridge “with some of the best women in this town.”
+In Mrs. Clark’s defense, her attorney said she played bridge “with some of the best women in this town.”

 Suspect Harry Huggins said he had participated in the crime with the understanding that William P. Clark would be only robbed, not killed.
 He said he “spilled” his story to police because his conscience bothered him over the murder and because he had had a falling-out with his two partners in crime.
 Police Chief Cato Hightower said Huggins had been offered no reward or immunity from prosecution for his information.